 For a baroque and renaissance treat, visit Salzburg Cathedral and the paintings of the Residenz Gallery.
 If you’re visiting Salzburg for the first time, you must visit its stunning fortress Hohensalzburg – not just because of its impressive and elaborate wood-panelled rooms and richly decorated tiled stoves, but to understand the city’s history.

 For some great local restaurants, retreat to quieter Neustadt just across the Salzach River.
-A popular favourite is the traditional tavern Zum Fidelen Affen, a few minutes' walk from Mirabell Palace.
-In the same area you'll also find the elegant riverside Café Bazar and hip rooftop restaurant Seven Senses.
+A popular favourite is the traditional tavern Zum Fidelen Affen, a few minutes’ walk from Mirabell Palace.
+In the same area you’ll also find the elegant riverside Café Bazar.

-For a true summer holiday, most Austrians on a staycation head for the southern region of Carinthia, whose warm climate lets you swim without getting goose bumps.
+Austria is a landlocked country, so many people head out to Croatia, Italy, or Greece to spend their summer days in the salty water of a sea.
+For a true summer holiday, most Austrians on a staycation head for the southern region of Carinthia, whose warm climate lets you swim in local lakes without getting goose bumps.
 The warmest and largest lake is Wörthersee, which borders Carinthia’s capital Klagenfurt.
 Other smaller and equally beautiful lakes include Millstätter See and Ossiacher See.

 One of the most fun things to do in Austria is to visit one of the country’s innumerable castles (no one seems willing to guess how many there are).
 Given their number, making an informed choice would seem a better option than simply tossing a coin.

 One that should be on your Austria travel shortlist is the medieval Burg Hochosterwitz, among Europe’s most spectacular.
 Perched high on an impregnable rocky hill in Carinthia in southern Austria, its 14 clever and heavily guarded gates kept invaders out for centuries until Napoleon succeeded in capturing the castle.